tcjcw/mtd-calc/README.md

 A lightweight, browser-based tool to help self-employed individuals and sole traders track income and expenses for HMRC's Making Tax Digital (MTD) for Income Tax scheme.
 No account or installation required — everything runs in your browser and your data stays on your device.

+If you would like to say thank you to the team behind these tools, you can [buy us a coffee with ko-fi](https://ko-fi.com/stagetaxtools)

 ---

 ## Features